 The State of West Virginia provides Construction Management and Construction Oversight services for the rehabilitation of damaged properties.
-Construction Management services include contracting for rehabilitation and reconstruction; replacement of manufacturing housing units and modular homes, construction management, and quality management inspections.
-Construction oversight services include inspections for each rehabilitated structure and a representative subset of reconstructed properties.
+Construction Management services include contracting for rehabilitation and reconstruction; replacement of manufactured housing units and modular homes, construction management, and quality management inspections.
+Construction oversight services include inspections for each type of construction project.
 The State of West Virginia contracts directly with contractors for the rehabilitation or reconstruction of damaged homes on behalf of eligible applicants.

 The Program also prepares a Construction Estimate for damaged properties.
-The Construction Estimate is a vital part of the Construction Management / Oversight process and includes the Initial Inspection, Contractor assignment, and Eligible Construction Activities.
-Once the initial damage assessment is completed the process then continues with construction activities.
+The Construction Estimate is a vital part of the Construction Management / Oversight process and includes the Initial Inspection and identifies the Scope of Work.
+Once the initial damage assessment is completed, the Environmental Questionnaire/Environmental Site Inspection is completed for a Tier II Review for site specific Scope of Work with property mitigation activities.